By Ditch Witch

 1. Protect Yourself

 A safe and successful job starts with protecting yourself.
 Cutting materials such as concrete, sand, or rock containing quartz can produce crystalline silica particles, also known as silica dust.
 Exposure to silica dust can cause lung damage.
-It’s important for contractors and operators to follow OSHA’s recently updated guidelines for exposure to respirable silica dust.
+It’s important for contractors and operators to follow OSHA’s updated guidelines for exposure to respirable silica dust.
 The new stricter ordinances require employers to monitor employee exposure, provide respirators and or use dust controls.

 2. Prepare and Communicate with Your Crew